-We chatted with Dr. Tieraona Low Dog, MD, Fellowship Director for the Academy of Integrative Health and Medicine about why it’s hard to get proper nutrition through food alone—and how to find the best supplements for you.
+We chatted with Dr. Tieraona Low Dog, MD, Fellowship Director from the Academy of Integrative Health and Medicine about why it’s hard to get proper nutrition through food alone—and how to find the best supplements for you.

 I eat a very healthy diet.
 Why do I need additional supplements?